Zeyu-Li/shorter/README.md

-# T3 Boilerplate App
+# Shorter

+A URL shortener

 Created using `npx create-t3-app@latest`

 ## Next Steps

-* change constants in `src\components\constants\constants.tsx` for front end defaults
+- change constants in `src\components\constants\constants.tsx` for front end defaults
-* change .env.local to your personal settings
+- change .env.local to your personal settings
-* Remove `src\components\common\LinkButton.tsx` and the reference in index if you want to get rid of boilerplate code
+- Remove `src\components\common\LinkButton.tsx` and the reference in index if you want to get rid of boilerplate code
-* Hit the ground running 🏃‍♂️
+- Hit the ground running 🏃‍♂️

 ## Why are there `.js` files in here?